instant-markdown/vim-instant-markdown/README.md

   - `[sudo] npm -g install instant-markdown-d` or, for the pre-release version:
   - `[sudo] npm -g install instant-markdown-d@next`

+  alternatively:

+  - `pip install --user smdv`

+  for the Python mini-server.

 * Add the following to your `.vimrc`, depending on the plugin manager of your
   choice: